brookshu/custom-object-detector/tutorial.md

 ## Results
 Results will show up in yolov5/runs/train.
 Each time you run `train.py` run, there will be a new exp# folder, containing statistics like precision-confidence, recall-confidence, and PR curves as well as a confusion matrix and how well the model performed on the validation images.

-Here is an example of the resulting performance on the image I showed previously:
+Here is an example of the resulting performance on the image I showed previously after some hundred epochs:
 ![image of bus, three people, and a car, objects detected](images/img26_result.png)

 ## Acknowledgements